 - Your nationality

-You do not need a family visa to visit your relative in the Netherlands for the short-term.
+You do not need a family visa to visit your relative in the Netherlands for the short term.
 When you stay up to 90 days, you could use a Netherlands tourist visa or visitor visa.
 The two visas allow you to stay with your relative.
-But bear in mind that not everyone needs a visa to visit relatives in Netherlands.
+But bear in mind that not everyone needs a visa to visit relatives in the Netherlands.
 You could be exempt from Netherlands short-stay visa.
-Research before applying for a visa.
+If you are among the exempted countries whose citizens don’t need a short-stay visa, then you can visit your relatives in the Netherlands without a visa for up to 90 day stays.

 EU, EEA, and Switzerland citizens

-Providing that you are a citizen or nationals of the EU, EEA, and Switzerland, you do not need a family visa.
+Providing that you are a citizen or a nationals of the EU, EEA, and Switzerland, you do not need a family visa.
 You won’t need a Residence Permit either.
 However, you just need to register with the officials.
-Remember that you have to register with the officials for long-stays.
+Remember that you have to register with the officials for long stays.

 Non-EU, EEA citizens, and Switzerland citizens